EmilNorden/bmp390-rs/README.md

 # Rust BMP390 driver

-**This driver is still under development and is far from feature-complete.
-SPI mode is not yet working, and FIFO functionality is not implemented.**
+**This driver is still under development and is not feature-complete.**

 This crate provides a platform-agnostic async driver for the Bosch BMP390 pressure (and temperature!) sensor using the [`embedded-hal-async`](https://github.com/rust-embedded/embedded-hal) traits.

 The BMP390 driver supports both I2C and SPI communication, and this driver does as well.

+### Highlighted features

+- `no_std` + `embedded-hal-async` support
+- I²C and SPI support
+- Ergonomic high-level API (no register twiddling needed, unless you want to)
+- Strongly-typed register access via `read::<regs::...>()` / `write::<regs::...>()` for those who cant stay away.
+- FIFO support.

+### Roadmap
+- DRDY/Interrupt support
+- Stabilize the public API (typestate vs. ergonomic helpers).
+- Add blocking API (embedded-hal) alongside async.
+- Increasing developer ergonomics.
+- Documentation.

 # Device
 The Bosch BMP390 is a pressure sensor with an accuracy of ±3 Pascal, equivalent to 0.25m altitude.